bitua79/computer-vision-assignment/README.md

-# Computer Vision Exercises in Google Colab
+# Computer Vision Assignment in Google Colab

 ## Overview
 This project contains a series of image processing exercises implemented in Python using Google Colab.
 Each exercise explores different concepts in computer vision.
 These exercises were developed as a part of the **Computer Vision** course.